Pre-Production (Sales, Product Management and Architecture & Design)

 # the user-stories are problem-descriptions and not just a desired solution, but they are complete, and understandable for developers and #qa.

-The #product_owners prioritize the tasks, and associates the tasks with the next sprint (by adding the next sprint to the task using hash-tags `#sprint_desktop_next` or `#sprint_server_next`).
+The #product_owners prioritize the tasks, and associates the tasks in the top of his prioritized list with the next sprint (by adding the next sprint to the task using hash-tags `#sprint_desktop_next` or `#sprint_server_next`).

 This lists the tasks in a **sprint** backlog based on priority.
 It is then up to the sprint participants (currently still occupied with the current sprint, while the backlog for the next sprint is being filled) to ensure the backlog for the next sprint is appropriately groomed.